 Mohammed Akeel Latif

-Jack is a Solicitor in our Commercial Litigation Team
+Isobel is a Trainee Solicitor in our Insolvency Team

 Contact Myerson Solicitors

 Both the Insolvency Act 1986 and the Insolvency Rules 2016 provide for the remuneration of office-holders (i.e. administrators, liquidators and trustees in bankruptcy) in both corporate and personal insolvencies.
 The remuneration of administrators...Read Blog

 Over 12 months on from the ‘end’ of the pandemic, does the future look any better for companies in England and Wales?
 It would appear not, in the short-term at least, given the current economic challenges in the UK.
 Therefore, it is as important as...Read Blog